quicwg/base-drafts/draft-ietf-quic-recovery.md

 and losses.

 A sender SHOULD either use pacing or another method to limit such bursts to the initial congestion window; see {{initial-cwnd}}.
-A sender might have prior knowledge that the network path to the receiver has deep buffers, and might therefore allow larger bursts.
+A sender with prior knowledge that the network path to the receiver has deep buffers might allow larger bursts.

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion